ssiloti/bep-persistent-credit/one-hop-rep.rst

 \* <c p     bytes of piece data sent by y to each of the client's referrals
 ========    ==============================================================================================

-The above state is only maintained for peers who have established a secure channel to the client using the ``starttls`` message.
+The above state is only maintained for peers who have established a secure connection to the client using TLS.

 The first time a peer becomes interested in the client the client sends a ``known_peers`` message.
 This message shall contain a list of reputation ids the client has a direct relationship with.
 If the client becomes interested in a peer and receives a ``known_peers`` message from it then the client may send one or more ``receipts`` messages were each receipt contains the state of the client at an intermediary present in the ``known_peers`` message.